A fast and precise methodology to search for and analyse strongly lensed gravitational-wave events: Strongly lensed gravitational waves

-Consequently, in the frequency domain, the GW waveform of the $j^{th}$ image is modified such that it arrives with a time delay $t_j$, experiences an overall magnification $\mu_j$ due to the focusing by lensing,\footnote{The magnification factor corresponds to the inverse of the determinant of the lensing Jacobian matrix~\cite{Schneider:1992, Haris:2018vmn}.} and can be inverted/Hilbert-transformed, an effect captured in an overall complex ``Morse factor'' (phase shift) $n_j$~\cite{Dai:2017huk,Ezquiaga:2020gdt}:
+Consequently, in the frequency domain, the GW waveform of the $j^{th}$ image is modified such that it arrives with a time delay $t_j$, experiences an overall magnification $\mu_j$ due to the focusing by lensing,\footnote{The magnification factor corresponds to the inverse of the determinant of the lensing Jacobian matrix~\citep{Schneider:1992, Haris:2018vmn}.} and can be inverted/Hilbert-transformed, an effect captured in an overall complex ``Morse factor'' (phase shift) $n_j$~\citep{Dai:2017huk,Ezquiaga:2020gdt}:

-where $\tilde{h}_{U}(f;\theta)$ is the frequency-domain waveform in the absence of lensing with the usual set of binary parameters $\theta$, and $\tilde{h}_{L}^j(f; \theta, \mu_j, t_{j}, n_j)$ is the lensed frequency-domain waveform; for an illustration of a lensed waveform, see Fig.~\ref{fig:lensedWF}.
+where $\tilde{h}_{U}(f;\boldtheta)$ is the frequency-domain waveform in the absence of lensing with the usual set of binary parameters $\boldtheta$, and $\tilde{h}_{L}^j(f; \boldtheta, \mu_j, t_{j}, n_j)$ is the lensed frequency-domain waveform; for an illustration of a lensed waveform, see Fig.~\ref{fig:lensedWF}.

 Note that the image parameters enter the GW waveform in an overall multiplicative factor, which can easily be decoupled from the rest of the waveform.
-For brevity, we will denote the individual image properties (magnifications, time delays, Morse factors) by $\vartheta_j$.
+For brevity, we will denote the individual image properties (magnifications, time delays, Morse factors) by $\boldLambda_j$.
+An overview of the notations used in this work can be found in Table~\ref{tab:notations}.

 We can absorb the $\mu_j^{1/2}$ into an observed luminosity distance $d_L^{\rm obs, j}$ and the time-delay due to lensing into an observed coalescence time $t_c^{\rm obs, j}$, such that

 where $d_L$ and $t_c$ are the true luminosity distance and coalescence time.